afratetlay/memory_game/README.md

 #### Player goals

-The target audience for this game is 3 - 6 year old.
+The target audience for this game is 3 - 6 years old.

 Players goals are:
 - A fun game to play.